Overview

 System Accuracy

-The accuracy of the angle measuring device when fully assembled only on the AXRY bearing.
+The accuracy of the angle measuring device when fully assembled on the AXRY bearing alone.

 Main influencing factors:

-- Eccentricity error of the measuring ring (1/2 inner ring radial runout)
+- Eccentricity error of the measuring ring (1/2 of the inner ring radial runout)

 - Interpolation error of the measuring head (IPF-AMO)